Top 10 Safe Vegetables for Dogs

 While mushrooms are a delicious addition to our dinner plates, I don’t know anyone who would eat them without covering them in sauce and seasonings.
 However, when it comes to feeding mushrooms to dogs, it’s important to serve them plain as these additives can cause an upset stomach or other digestive issues.
 Here are some more do’s and don’ts.

-Do meal your dog specific, store-bought mushrooms!
+Do feed your dog specific, store-bought mushrooms!
 Portobellos, white button, cremini, shiitake, porcini, reishi, and maitake mushrooms are safe for dogs to consume.

 Don’t let your dog eat wild mushrooms!
 They can be poisonous.
 If your dog consumes wild mushrooms, it can be fatal.
 Do not allow your dog to eat any mushrooms that might be growing in your backyard or found on your usual walks.